guojenman/react-obs/README.md

 * Familiar - useState() like API
 * Render individual components in response to state change in store
 * No magic, just streams
-* Don't need to know rxjs to use, but can use easily if you want to
+* Don't need to know rxjs to use with react-obs, but you can if you want to

 _No plans for deep object compare, only shallow compare is supported at the moment_